scottleedavis/tf2java_example/README.md

 # tf2java_example

-Taking models built by tensorflow in python, and loaded into java
+Experiment in models built by tensorflow in python, and loaded into java

+(Examples all use tensorflow 1.8)

 ## models built by python tensorflow